codecreateworld321/Community-Search/README.md

 Thanks for your attention.
-This is the source code of our TKDE submission “Size-constrained Community Search on Large Graphs: An Effective and Efficient Solution”.
+This is the source code of our TKDE 2023 “Size-constrained Community Search on Large Graphs: An Effective and Efficient Solution”.

 #### Experimental Environment
 The code can be run on a Linux environment.
 Our code is compiled on a CentOS Linux (release 7.9.2009) server with GCC 7.5.0.